luohongk/some-stars/README.md

 ## Go

+*   [tailscale/tailscale](https://github.com/tailscale/tailscale) - The easiest, most secure way to use WireGuard and 2FA.

 *   [fatedier/frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.

 *   [XTLS/Xray-core](https://github.com/XTLS/Xray-core) - Xray, Penetrates Everything.
 Also the best v2ray-core.
 Where the magic happens.
 An open platform for various uses.